 Whitelisting approved addresses: Gemini offers approved address whitelisting, which is the ability to restrict access to addresses that can withdraw your cryptocurrency.
 These addresses undergo a seven-day approval hold to ensure new addresses are vetted and approved before being approved for transfers.

 User role management: Gemini allows you to add different user roles to your account, restricting access and trading permissions for certain users.
-This is a great option for institutional investors who have a team that manages their crypto investments.
+This is a great option for institutional investors who have a team that manages their cryptocurrency investments.

 Device management: Gemini allows you to review all the devices that have accessed your account, and restrict any that you don’t recognize.
 You can even end current sessions from any device currently logged into your Gemini account.